3 arrested at JKIA after transporting election material

 The individuals are in the country to provide technical support during elections - IEBC

-The three, identified to have flown from Venezuela are said to have arrived in the country on July 22, after delivering stickers to aid labelling and distribution of election materials.
+The three, identified to have flown from Venezuela, were said to have arrived in the country on July 22, after delivering stickers to aid in labelling and distribution of election materials.

 According to the Independent Electoral and Boundaries Commission (IEBC), the individuals were flown into the country to execute a lawful contract relating to the deployment of technology in elections.